neondatabase/website/content/docs/introduction/monitor-usage.md

 ---
-title: Neon usage metrics
+title: Neon billing and usage metrics
-subtitle: Monitor usage metrics for your account and projects from the console or API
+subtitle: Monitor billing and usage metrics for your account and projects from the console or API
 enableTableOfContents: true
 ---

 Neon exposes usage metrics in the Neon Console and through the Neon API.
 These metrics can answer questions like:

+- What's my current bill?
 - How much storage am I using?
 - How many compute hours have I used?
 - How many projects do I have?